Trump Targets Social Media Platforms After Twitter Fact Check

 “We added a label to two @realDonaldTrump tweets about California’s vote-by-mail plans as part of our efforts to enforce our civic integrity policy.
 We believe those tweets could confuse voters about what they need to do to receive a ballot and participate in the election process,” Twitter’s safety page said.

-“Our intention is to connect the dots of conflicting statements and show the information in dispute so people can judge for themselves,” he tweeted.
-“More transparency from us is critical so folks can clearly see the why behind our actions.”
+At a White House briefing Thursday, press secretary Kayleigh McEnany said it was time to “get the facts about Twitter and other social media platforms targeting their bias against President Trump and conservatives online.”

-In a series of posts on the site, Trump attacked Twitter and promised action after they flagged his tweets.
+In a series of posts tweets before the press briefing, Trump attacked Yoel Roth, Twitter’s head of site integrity, calling him a “hater.”
 The president said it was ridiculous that Twitter executives were trying to make the case that mail-in ballots are not subject to fraud.
-He specifically targeted Yoel Roth, Twitter’s head of site integrity, calling him a “hater.”

-“How stupid, there are examples, & cases, all over the place.
-Our election process will become badly tainted & a laughingstock all over the world,” Trump tweeted.
+Trump’s motive for singling out Roth became apparent during the White House briefing.
+McEnany, noting Roth once tweeted there were “actual Nazis in the White House,” said the case for the platform’s bias against conservatives is an easy one to make.
+No fact-check label was ever applied to Rother’s claims, she said, and Twitter’s fact check of the president’s mail-in ballot claims was wrong.

+A recent tweet by Dan Scavino, White House deputy chief of staff, was the first to receive a warning label for manipulated media.
+The post includes a video clip of Joe Biden, the presumptive Democratic presidential nominee, appearing to support the reelection of Donald Trump.
+The video fails to include Biden’s statements before this calling for Democratic unity, or correcting himself after.

 Jasmine McNealy, associate director of the University of Florida’s Marion B. Brechner First Amendment Project, said in an email Thursday that the First Amendment generally prohibits the government from forcing an online platform to allow content it finds violates its policies.